- Indoor and Outdoor

 Yes, snacks are available.

-Chillingham Castle has not told us if they are fully pushchair friendly.
+No, Chillingham Castle have stated they are not pushchair friendly.

 Chillingham Castle has not told us if they are dog friendly.